Introduction to Early Years Foundation Stage

 The Early Years Curriculum is organised into termly topics covering the 7 areas of learning: Communication and Language, Physical Development, Personal Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-Topics are planned for each of the six terms and the steps leading towards the Early Learning Goals are distributed over the terms, to ensure a balanced coverage.
-Some Early Learning Goals provide a focus for certain terms, particularly those relating to Understanding of the World.
-On-going assessment of pupil’s progress towards the Early Learning Goals is recorded using the 2Simple App with outcomes used to adapt teaching and plan next steps in learning.
+Topics are planned for each of the six terms and The Gateway uses the Development Matters guidance to ensure a balanced coverage, leading to the statutory assessment against the Early Learning Goals at the end of the year.
+On-going assessment of pupil’s progress is recorded using the Evidence Me App with outcomes used to adapt teaching and plan next steps in learning.

 Pupils learn through a balance of child-led and adult directed activities in an inside and outdoor learning environment carefully designed to enable every child to succeed.
 We aim to make it a place where children feel secure and confident, can explore, investigate and learn through first-hand experience and are challenged to develop their independence.